 The Best Camera Bag for Travel

-After trying and returning several bags such as the Domke F2 Shoulder Bag I landed on the Peak Design Everyday Sling 10L as my camera bag of choice.
-When picking this bag I was looking for something that could hold all of the above mentioned gear (Two camera bodies, three lenses, and a teleconverter).
+Picking a camera bag for travel is tough.
+After trying and returning several bags I landed on the Peak Design Everyday Sling 10L as my camera bag of choice.
+When picking this bag I was looking for something that could hold all of the above-mentioned gear (Two camera bodies, three lenses, and a teleconverter).
 I had to have protection to keep the gear safe, be comfortable, and look good enough that I could carry it around every day.

 The toughest piece of gear to fit in the bag is the A6000 with lens and teleconverter attached and the Peak Design bag is long enough to accommodate it all.
 It has flexible dividers that can easily split up cameras and lenses so that they’re knocking against one another.